rnw23/RPM/README.md

 For RED alarms:

 	•	A sound alert is played
-	•	A small popup alert appears on the right cornor
+	•	A small popup alert appears on the right corner
 	•	An email is sent (if email is configured)

+For Amber alarms:

+    •	A small popup alert appears on the right corner

 ----
 4.Switch Between Patients